 An individual shall be able to address a challenge concerning compliance with the above principles to the designated individual accountable for the organization’s compliance.

 Information Collection and Use

-We may from time to time need to collect and store personal information such as name, mailing addresses, e-mail addresses, birth date or telephone number to send you information you’ve requested (such as electronic newsletters, press releases, event information, etc.), to provide you with Services (such as use of our Canola Counts tool noted below) or to communicate with you for other purposes which are evident from the circumstances or about which we inform you when we collect personal information from you.
+We may from time to time need to collect and store personal information such as name, mailing addresses, e-mail addresses, birth date or telephone number to send you information you’ve requested (such as electronic newsletters, press releases, event information, etc.), to provide you with Services (such as use of our Canola Counts tool or the Canola 4R Advantage program noted below) or to communicate with you for other purposes which are evident from the circumstances or about which we inform you when we collect personal information from you.

 We may also collect and process information about your visit to this website, such as the pages you visit, the website you came from and some of the searches you perform.
 Such information is used by us to help improve the contents of the site and monitor traffic through our website.